The COVID Virus is Much Smaller Than 0.3 Microns Wide—Here's How That Impacts Mask Safety

 A Quick Primer on Particulate Matter, Air Pollution, and Human Health

-PM stands for "particulate matter."
-It's a broad term used to refer to airborne pollutants or contaminants—those small bits of solids or liquid droplets that circulate throughout the air.
+Particulate matter (PM) is a broad term used to refer to airborne pollutants or contaminants—those small bits of solids or liquid droplets that circulate throughout the air.

 Particulate matter comes not only from industrial sources like factories, construction sites, mines, and power plants, but also vehicle emissions and additional fuel-burning activities.
-Even natural sources, such as wildfires, wood burning stoves, pollinating plants, and unpaved dirt roads, can emit particulate matter into indoor our outdoor air.
+Even natural sources, such as wildfires, wood burning stoves, pollinating plants, and unpaved dirt roads, can emit particulate matter into indoor or outdoor air.

 Examples of PM include dust, smoke, soot, pollen, mold spores, vehicle exhaust, dirt, and yes—bacteria and viruses.
 And as we've seen during the novel coronavirus pandemic, short- and long-term exposure to airborne particles can lead to negative or even serious health effects, even if these particles can't be seen by the naked eye.